4d/docs/website/translated_docs/es/Debugging/debugging-remote.md

 ## Depuradores adjuntos

 Only one debugger can debug a 4D Server application at a given time.
 It is called the **attached debugger**.
-The attached debugger can be:
+El depurador asociado puede ser:

 * the local 4D Server debugger (default) - if the server is not running headless.
 * the debugger of a remote 4D client - if the remote session has access to Design mode.

 The attached debugger is called whenever a 4D Server encounters:
 * un punto de ruptura
-* a `TRACE` command
+* un comando `TRACE`
 * un comando de captura
 * un error